nathan-barry/nathan.rs/content/posts/dioxus-rust.md

 ---
 I’ve been using React and Next.js for front-end development ever since high school, it was one of the first few things I learned when it came to programming.
 Recently, I’ve had the itch to learn something new, specifically Rust front-end.
 As someone with a ".rs" domain, it felt like an inevitable fate.
 Finally, I can say I put the ".rs" in the "nathan.rs".

 The front-end Rust ecosystem has come a long way in the last few years.
-We are at a point where we now have Rust frameworks that are actually somewhat usable{{%sidenote%}}Huge asterisk{{%/sidenote%}}.While frameworks like Svelte, Astro, and Solid are making people rethink their approach to front-end development, Rust frameworks like Leptos and Dioxus are also maturing.
+We are at a point where we now have Rust frameworks that are actually somewhat usable (huge asterisk).
+While frameworks like Svelte, Astro, and Solid are making people rethink their approach to front-end development, Rust frameworks like Leptos and Dioxus are also maturing.

 I've never been a fan of TypeScript or JS but have always loved Rust.
 I decided to rewrite my website in Rust using Dioxus.
-In addition to being more enjoyable to work on, any Rust code I write for other personal projects, I can compile down to WebAssembly and show on this site.{{% sidenote %}} Eventually rewrote the site again with Hugo.
+In addition to being more enjoyable to work on, any Rust code I write for other personal projects, I can compile down to WebAssembly and show on this site.
+(Note: Eventually rewrote the site again with Hugo.
 Most of my content is just text and it is pretty unnecessary to use a SPA app just for a blog.
 I decided to make my site statically generated for fast load times and minimum bundle size.
-It is the right tool for the job. {{% /sidenote %}}
+It is the right tool for the job).